-▶ Memory The system returns to its last known awake state upon the return of the AC power.
+- ▶ Memory The system returns to its last known awake state upon the return of the AC power.

-→ Always On → Always Off The system is turned on upon the return of the AC power.
-The system stays off upon the return of the AC power.
-(Default)
+- → Always On

+→ Always Off

+The system is turned on upon the return of the AC power.

+→ Description of the AC power.

+→ Always Off

+→ Compared to the AC power.

+→ Compared to the AC power.

+→ Compared to the AC power.

+→ Always Off

+→